The state of Product Discovery and Delivery - 2022

 We now have a product that allows you to set up and launch a test with surveys to your audience in under a minute.

 But this is not enough.
 Fragmentation is hitting us hard.
-Cognitive load is high.
+The cognitive load is high.
 Our product stack is a mess.
 Even though this tool is already very powerful, it is still another tool for product managers to learn.

 [tooling process image here]